cseptesting/floatcsep/paper.md

 Based on principles established by the Collaboratory for the Study of Earthquake Predictability (CSEP, [https://cseptesting.org](https://cseptesting.org)), it enables reproducible, transparent, and reusable experiments to evaluate earthquake forecasts. floatCSEP builds on the existing [pyCSEP](https://github.com/cseptesting/pycsep) toolkit for core evaluation routines and adds the functionality needed to deploy and conduct entire experiments, including catalog handling, forecast generation, evaluation, visualization, and reporting.
 Accompanying tutorials illustrate experiment use cases, which users can extend to incorporate new models, alternative evaluation metrics, or different regions and timeframes.
-Ultimately, floatCSEP is intended to support new official CSEP experiments, and also encourage and empower independent researchers to validate their own models.
+Ultimately, the goal of floatCSEP is to support new official CSEP experiments and to encourage independent researchers to validate their own models.

 # Background